-For the best view of the Bellagio fountain, head for the pedestrian bridge that crosses the Strip at Bally’s.
+For the best view of the Bellagio fountains, head for the pedestrian bridge that crosses the Strip at Horseshoe.
 The show lasts about 5 minutes and takes place every 15 minutes.
-Find yourself a good spot towards the end of one display, ready for the next, and you’ll be well positioned for some great shots if you’re a budding photographer.”
+Find yourself a good spot towards the end of one display, ready for the next, and you’ll be well-positioned for some great shots if you’re a budding photographer.”

 Paul at Aluxurytravelblog.com